Compatible devices: ResMed AirSense 10, AirMini and Loewenstein Prisma machines.

 Purchase a travel CPAP

-You could consider a travel CPAP device as they provide the same performance and productivity.
+You could consider a travel CPAP device as it provides the same performance and productivity.

 It is valuable to remember that as these devices are smaller, their volume can be a little louder than a standard CPAP machine.